rfbigelow/Markov/README.md

 ### Q-Learning

-* `QLearner`    Implements q-learning, which is an off-policy reinforcement learning technique.
+* `QLearner`    Implements *q learning*, which is an off-policy reinforcement learning technique.

 ## Functions